 Department of Chemistry & Biochemistry, Montana State University

-Fuchs' lecture is presented by the Kopriva Science Seminar Series, which is funded through an endowment created by Phil Kopriva, a 1957 microbiology graduate from MSU.
+Patterson's lecture is presented by the Kopriva Science Seminar Series, which is funded through an endowment created by Phil Kopriva, a 1957 microbiology graduate from MSU.
 Kopriva, who died in 2002, also created an endowment to fund the Kopriva Graduate Fellowship Program, which provides support and opportunities for graduate students in the College of Letters and Science, particularly in the biomedical sciences.
 The series features seminars by MSU graduate students, faculty members and guest speakers.
-For more information about this and other Kopriva lectures, please visit www.montana.edu/lettersandscience/kopriva.html.